JAIKUMAR07/code-for-me/README.md

 # code-for-me
-it this was created for  i show my code in public.
+it this was created for  i shown my code in public.